Andy Cohen Shows Off Weight Loss After Quitting Drinking On His Show

 He revealed that in addition to watching what he eats, he stopped drinking while hosting his show, and he has lost 12 pounds so far, despite being surrounded by temptation every time he hosts.
 On his show, there is usually a guest bartender that serves drinks for everyone, and guests frequently take “shotskies” with the host.

 That’s not the only health change he has made this year, however.
-Cohen also said earlier this year that he has stopped smoking pot after he welcomed his baby Benjamin in February.
+Cohen also told Howard Stern earlier this year on his SiriusXM radio show that he has stopped smoking pot after he welcomed his baby Benjamin in February, as The Inquisitr previously reported.

 People are loving Cohen’s newly slimmed-down look.
 The Real Housewives of New Jersey star Melissa Gorga said that he has the “best legs” out there and Roby Dixon from The Real Housewives of Potomac echoed the compliment.
 Tamra Judge, who stars on The Real Housewives of Orange County, praised him for not having a “dad bod.”